 BPW members come from all walks of life, with diverse professional and business backgrounds, variety of age groups, with basic and extensive work experiences, who work collectively to advance and improve the conditions of all working women.

 If you are unable to complete this online, please email us at firstname.lastname@example.org.
 Our club year begins in September and ends each June.
 New members are welcomed throughout the year.

 Not sure if you want to become a member just yet?
-Come out to one of our monthly dinners first.
-Click here for details on our monthly dinners.
+Attend one of our monthly events first.
+Click here for details on our monthly events.

 As a BPW member you’ll also have the opportunity to:

 - Establish a network of friends and business contacts, comprising women in the community who are experienced and knowledgeable in a broad range of occupations and interests.

 - Enhance your communication, organization, management, and leadership skills as you continue to advance in your career.